 A general rule in most English classes is that students shouldn’t use L1 during class time.
-It could range from “try to speak more English” ~ to a strict, outright ban on any other language apart from English.
+It could range from a casual “try to speak more English” ~ to a strict, outright ban on any other language apart from English.

 Many students are very shy or self-conscious about making mistakes, so will obviously choose their native language over struggling to communicate in English.
 I have found it often in class where my Korean students will happily use Korean for pretty much the whole group discussion if I didn’t intervene.